epfl-ada/ada-2024-project-abracad4bra/README.md

 ## Contributions :
 Valentine Delevaux : Trigger Analysis, Graphisms of the characters and backgrounds of the website, Layout of the website, Texts of the website
 Valentine Casalta : Content and World Analysis, Layout of the website, Texts of the website, Conversion of the plots in plotly
-Julie Le Tallec : Titles and Diversity Analysis, Texts of the website, Graphisms of the portraits of the team
+Julie Le Tallec : World, Titles and Diversity Analysis, Texts of the website, Graphisms of the portraits of the team
 Elie Roth : Global events Analysis, Texts of the website
 Marco Lourenço Leitao : World Analysis, Layout of the Notebook